Rice-Stuffed Tomatoes

-Rice-stuffed tomatoes are a tasty and colorful side dish, perfect to serve during the summer.
+Rice-stuffed tomatoes are a tasty and colorful side dish, ideal to serve during the summer.
 The rice filling, garlic, parsley, and basil perfectly complement the sweetness of ripe tomatoes.
 A simple dish to prepare but with a unique flavor.

 Wash the tomatoes, remove the tops, and hollow them out, keeping the pulp aside and discarding the seeds